NBurns90/ASOS-Feature-Test-Java/README.md

 ### Registration
 1. Valid Registration
       * Valid details which can result in a valid registration
 2. Invalid Validation within:
       * Email
       * First
       * Last Name
       * Password
       * Date of Birth

+### Login
+1. Valid Login
+      * Valid details which can result in a valid login
+2. Invalid Login within boundaries of:
+      * Email
+      * Password